fferegrino/MrPageRank/README.txt

  - a 'FloatWritable' with the current PageRank's score,
  - an 'IntWritable' with the number of out-links,
- - a 'Text' that contains the actual outlinks for the given key
+ - a 'Text' that contains the actual out-links for the given key

 The resulting key-value pair output is:
 '''